devskiddlee/inverto-v2/README.md

 If you want to have a feature added, open an issue

 ### Currently working on:
-- Performance Improvements @ Visibility Checks
+- nothing, give me ideas :)

 ### Planned:
 - Wallbang Calculations